Accessibility at MOCA

 Providing Goods and Services to People with Disabilities

-MOCA Toronto is committed to excellence in serving all our visitors including persons with disabilities.
-Our goods, services or facilities will be provided in a manner that respects the dignity and independence of visitors with disabilities.
+MOCA Toronto is committed to excellence in serving all our visitors, including persons with disabilities.
+Our goods, services, and facilities will be provided in a manner that respects the dignity and independence of visitors with disabilities.

 We will ensure that our staff is trained and familiar with various assistive devices (including wheelchairs and walkers) that may be used by visitors with disabilities while accessing our venues and services.

 MOCA Toronto has two wheelchairs available to borrow on a first-come, first-served basis.
-Please speak to our team at the Welcome Desk on Floor 1 for assistance.
-Visitors can request them in advance by emailing firstname.lastname@example.org.
+Please speak to our team at the Welcome Desk on the Ground Floor for assistance.
+Visitors can request a wheelchair in advance by emailing email@example.com.

 We will communicate with people with disabilities in ways that take into account their disability.

 We have copies of all exhibition texts available in large-print.
 This can be requested from the Welcome Desk on the Ground Floor.

 We welcome people with disabilities and their service animals.
 Service animals are allowed on the parts of our premises that are open to the public.

 A service animal may accompany a visitor or any third party with a disability to all MOCA areas that are open to the public and designated office areas.